confluentinc/ksql/docs/concepts/ksql-architecture.rst

 Like traditional relational databases, KSQL supports two categories of
 statements: Data Definition Language (DDL) and Data Manipulation Language (DML).

-These two categories are similar in syntax, data types, and expressions, but they have different functions on a KSQL server.
+These categories are similar in syntax, data types, and expressions, but they have different functions on a KSQL server.

 Data Definition Language (DDL) Statements
     Imperative verbs that define metadata on the KSQL server by adding,